San Juan Island with Baby

 An absolute must-see is the Lime Kiln State Park, also known as the whale watch park, is located on the west side of San Juan Island, about eight miles from Friday Harbor.
 This amazing 38-acre park features 0.2 miles of ADA and stroller accessible trails leading directly to the historic lighthouse, which doubles as an interpretive center in the Summer.
 This is one of the best spots to see whales from land.
 Bring a picnic, check out the whale watching platforms and play under the massive madrone trees as the sun sets over the Salish Sea.

-On the south end of the island, the 100 -acre American Camp National Historic Park makes for a fantastic scenic drive with breathtaking views of the blustering sea with Mt.
+On the south end of the island, the 100 -acre American Camp National Historical Park makes for a fantastic scenic drive with breathtaking views of the blustering sea with Mt.
 Baker and the snow-covered Olympic mountains in the background and lovely spots to pull over and watch bunnies, foxes and Bald Eagles.
 The visitor’s center and restrooms at the park’s entrance are ADA and stroller accessible.

 If it’s a Baby Bjorn kind of day, there are tons of one to three-mile hikes to explore.
 Just ask the front desk, we love to help direct you to the perfect place to get away in nature.